Ox18/DragonboundRe/README.md

+## Announcement:
+This project is being converted to a microservices architecture.
+If you want to know more about that implementation, I invite you to check this organization where I upload weekly updates. https://github.com/u-roboro

 # DragonboundRE (v133)

 DragonboundRE is a project for educational purposes to learn more about Reverse Engineering in a web environment.
 The main goal of this project is to create a functional mock client that can be used to understand WebSocket based architectures.
 This can be used to get much better practice on developing applications with real-time data exchange.

 > **Why Dragonbound?**
 > Because Dragonbound is inspired by an old and fun game that is long gone.
 Another reason is that the animations used in this game [in the case of buttons, explosions and others] looks like a paper without animation.